 The work is very slow, but it is very heartful.

-We can’t just jump from numbness to pleasure.
+We can’t just jump from numbness to pleasure and arousal.
 We have to re-experience with our body and with our whole being, what caused the trauma in the first place, but in a space which gives the receiver power, autonomy and direction, and which is lovingly relational.
 We do not need to dwell in the pain.
 With loving support it is possible to release the effects of the past and move on.